Bomret/CitiesSkylinesMods/mods/NaturalLighting/SteamWorkshop.md

     [*][b]Render It![/b] - much more options and scope
     [*][b]Lumina[/b] - much more options and scope [/list]
 If one of these is detected, Natural Lighting will deactivate itself and show a message in it's settings panel in the game's options menu.
-You have to disable these other mods in order to use Natural Lighting.
+You can then either disable these mods to use Natural Lighting or check the "Enable anyway" checkbox.
+In the latter case, Natural Lighting will apply its settings and possibly override the settings from the incompatible mods.
+This will not result in crashes but may result in the game's lighting becoming a mix between Natural Lighting and the other mod(s).
+However this might give you an interesting starting point: You can for example activate Natural Lighting in conjunction with Render It! or Lumina and use these mods to then fine tune the game's visuals to your liking.
+Recommended only for players who have more experience with the aforementioned mods.

 [h2]Why not just use Render It! or Lumina?[/h2]
 I like both mods.
 I used them for quite some time as Daylight Classic and Softer Shadows are very old and have their quirks with the current version of the game.
 But I could never get exactly the look I wanted and both mods gave me option paralysis.
 I just wanted a no-config, instant improvement for the game's very yellow tinted lighting.
 So I created Natural Lighting for myself and decided to share it here.